samageloff/bits/README.md

 1. Slideshow
 1. Accordion
 1. Tabs
+1. Tooltips

 ## In the pipe:
-1. Support for vendor-prefixes
+1. Animation support for vendor-prefixes
-1. Tabbed component
-1. Modal windows
-1. Tooltips